craigderington/qwikcut-stats-api/README.md

 After you install "pip", open "requirements.txt" located under the root of this project.
 Install the library by typing "pip install EACH_LINE_IN_REQUIREMENTS.TXT."
 If everything is successfully loaded, you will see "Successfully installed" at the end of the install process.

 There is a troubleshooting section in this document.
 Please refer to that section if you face any problem.
 If your problem is not found in the section, please ask for help or google.
-After you solve your issue, please add the issue and your solution to troubleshooting section.
+After you solve your issue, please add the issue and your solution to the troubleshooting section.

 Third, you need to create `config.py` locally that stores DB connection setting.
-Create a file called `config.py` and write these information.
+Create a file called `config.py` and write these information in this folder.
 To connect to Azure database, you need to install extra library.
 Here is a [link](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-connect-query-python#configure-development-environment) to the official support to connect to Azure database through Python.
 Please refer to this link to install necessary software.

 ### Trouble shooting